 The choke controls the fuel/air mixture to the engine.
-Move choke laterally to the left, to close the choke when starting when the engine is cold.
-Slide the lever to the right to open the choke as the engine warms.
-Always slide the lever fully to the right when operating the machine.
+Move choke laterally to the left, to close the choke when starting if the engine is cold.
+Open the choke as the engine warms.
+Always open the choke fully during operation.